nkrishn9/Investment-Portfolio-Simulator/README.md

 java -jar Portfolio.jar

-Feel free to leave an issue report if you find any buys.
+Feel free to leave an issue report if you find any bugs.

 Enjoy!